magento-hackathon/EAVCleaner/README.md

-# EAV Cleaner Magerun Addon
+# EAV Cleaner Console Command

 Purpose of this project is to check for different flaws that can occur due to EAV and provide cleanup functions.